davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 [rationale-implied-bootstrap]: #why-allow-building-from-the-sysroot-with-implied-rustc_bootstrap

-Cargo needs to be able to build the standard library crates, which inherently require a nightly toolchain.
+Cargo needs to be able to build the standard library crates, which inherently require unstable features.
 It could set `RUSTC_BOOTSTRAP` internally to do this with a stable toolchain, however this is a shared requirement with other build systems that wish to build an unmodified standard library and want to work on stable toolchains.